 Jericho shook his head and smiled.
 “Let’s head back to your place and see if we found Tracy’s hidden treasure.”

 “Because we know he’s been here and we know he could be armed.
 I prefer to do this in private, where we can make sure nobody is watching,” Jericho turned to leave, the others followed.

 As Jericho pulled out of the parking lot, Paige filled him in on her conversation with Nathan.
 “I’m going to need to question him.
 Today if possible.”

 “I have some time,” Dax answered.

 “Mind if we head to the station instead?”

 “Not at all.”

 The three of them stepped into the station and made their way to the conference room.
 Paige carefully unzipped the backpack and dumped the contents onto the large conference table.
 There was a young girl’s skirt, a gold men’s necklace and a notebook.
-Paige lifted flipped open the cover and began to skim the pages.
+Paige flipped open the cover and began to skim the pages.
 “This is definitely Tracy Douglas’ notebook.
 Look, this appears to be a writing assignment and she’s written her name and 4th period at the top of the page.”

 “Do you think that skirt…” Jericho began.

 “There’s no photo,” Paige said deflated.
 “Mom’s letter said she was looking for a photo.
 All that for nothing.”
 She looked up at Jericho, defeat showing in her eyes.